Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Introduction

-In this paper, we introduce a general framework known as \textbf{L}arge \textbf{la}nguage model with \textbf{m}utual augmentation and \textbf{a}daptive aggregation for \textbf{Rec}ommendation, referred to as \textbf{\model}, for brevity.
-The core idea of \model is to allow conventional recommendation models and LLM-based recommendation models to mutually augment each other, followed by an adaptive aggregation of the augmented models to yield more optimized results.
-Specifically, \model performs data augmentation for conventional recommendation models by leveraging instruction-tuned LLM to alleviate the data sparsity and long-tail problem.
+In this paper, we introduce a generic framework named \textbf{L}arge \textbf{la}nguage {m}odel with \textbf{m}utual {a}ugmentation and \textbf{a}daptive {a}ggregation for \textbf{Rec}ommendation, referred to as \textbf{\model}, for brevity.
+The core idea of \model is to allow conventional recommendation models and LLM-based recommendation models to mutually augment each other, followed by an adaptive aggregation of the augmented models to merge the textual and collaborative modality and yield more optimized results.
+Specifically, \model performs data augmentation for conventional recommendation models by leveraging instruction-tuned LLM to alleviate the data sparsity and long-tail problem and thus enrich the collaborative modality.
 The data augmentation is tailored with different strategies depending on the recommendation scenarios.
-Furthermore, we use conventional recommendation models to perform prompt augmentation for LLMs.
+Furthermore, we use conventional recommendation models to perform prompt augmentation for LLMs, enhancing the textual modality.
 The prompt augmentation includes enriching collaborative information from similar users and providing prior knowledge from the conventional recommendation model within the prompt.
 We also propose an adaptive aggregation module that merges the predictions of the LLM and conventional models in an adaptive manner.
 This module is designed as a simple yet effective way to combine the strengths of both models and refine the final recommendation results.
-We conduct empirical studies on three real-world datasets, encompassing three different recommendation tasks, to validate the superiority of our proposed method.
-The results consistently demonstrate its superior performance over baseline methods, highlighting notable improvements in recommendation performance.
+We conduct empirical studies on three real-world datasets, encompassing three different recommendation tasks, to validate the superiority of our proposed method. \lsc{The results consistently showcase its superior performance compared to baseline methods, achieving on average 14.65\% improvement in direct recommendation, a 14.21\% improvement in sequential recommendation, and a 3.10\% improvement in rating prediction.}